ETFs 101

 Does KLIP cap distributions?

-Unlike other covered call ETFs, KLIP does not cap income distributions.
+Unlike other covered call ETFs, KLIP does not cap option income distributions.
 The distributions investors in KLIP receive will be aligned with the options income earned by the Fund for the month, minus expenses, and fees, and any required capital gains distributions, which usually occur at end of the year.

 Is KLIP actively managed?